radiant-rstats/docker/install/rsm-msba-macos-m1.md

 To finalize the setup for Radiant, Rstudio, and VS Code open a terminal in either Rstudio or Jupyter lab and run the code below:

-To finalize the setup for Radiant, Rstudio, and VS Code open a terminal in either Rstudio or Jupyter lab and run the code below:

 ```bash
 setup;
 source ~/.zshrc;
 ```

+**Radiant**:

+To start Radiant, open RStudio and follow the steps in the picture below

 <!-- ssh-copy-id -i ~/.ssh/id_rsa.pub username@rsm-compute-01.ucsd.edu -->